 Thank you to everyone who sponsored, donated to, and attended the 17th annual Eric Marienthal & Friends Concert!
 Please join us next year on Sunday, July 10, 2016 for the next concert!

 We're looking for sponsors so if you're interested in taking part in this great event, please follow this link ~> Sponsors

 On April 24, 2014, Tyler Wood was in a car accident and suffered a severe traumatic brain injury (TBI).
 A miracle happened to Tyler!
 He had a great recovery and regained most of his short term memory and was back to feeling like himself.Tyler now feels that it is his duty to make a difference for those less fortunate by spreading the message of brain injury prevention, awareness, and High Hopes.

 Special thanks to Tom & Dani and all who attended that made Bikes and Burgers an awesome event!
-Photos will but up soon on our social media!
+Photos are up on our Facebook page!

 We at High Hopes are a proud sponsor of KSBR!